tOmoness/.net-sdk/README.md

  - Send a pull request once you're happy with it

 The team will then review the changes, discuss if anything needs to be addressed, and integrate your changes back into the application.

+##Feedback
+If you have a suggestion, you can tell us about it on our [MixRadio API UserVoice](https://nokiamixradio.uservoice.com/forums/233741-api)